 The gimmick in Bourbon was in the way Rex and Cal greeted each other.
 No mere handshake, or funky hi-five for these cats.
 Nope, the two dicks would place their shoes "sole to sole", in a supposedly hip, "New Orleans-style" greeting.

 Evidently, Warner Bros. really thought this one would hit -- they even bought an interest in a real New Orleans restaurant, The Absinthe House, and placed the agency, Randolph and Calhoun, Special Services above it, even though the actual show was shot on a Hollywood backlot (the one used for A Streetcar Named Desire, in fact)

 Unfortunately, despite some decent scripts, an appealling cast, and a real attempt to rise above the formula, the show bombed.
 Not that Warner let anything go to waste -- Rex eventually showed up in the cast of 77 Sunset Strip and Kenny surfaced a year later in the same time slot as one of the Surfside Six Miami PI's.
 Only Cal never surfaced again.

-Maybe they should have stuck with a comb.
+Maybe they should have given him a comb.

 P.S.
 I'm only 14 yrs. old. :-)"

 - Supposedly, the Paul Pine novels by Howard Browne (who worked on the show) were the inspiration for lead character Rex Randolph, and the very first episode, "The Taste of Ashes," was based on the fourth novel in that series.

 (1959-60, NBC, ABC)

 A Spartan Production

 Writers: Charles Hoffman, Ivan Goff, Howard Browne, William Bruckner, Marie Baumer, William Spier and Stephen Lord*